 Ian Kiernan actualises the saying ‘it starts in your own backyard’.
 Starting with a community clean up day in 1989, today Ian is the Chairman of Clean Up Australia, attracting almost one million volunteers annually supporting a cleaner community and raising awareness of ocean pollution.
 An influential and inspiring environmentalist recognised with the Order of Australia medal in 1991.

-About Ian Ian Bruce Kiernan was born near the shores of Sydney Harbour, Australia, in 1940 and grew up learning to swim, fish and sail on his favourite waterway.
+Ian Bruce Kiernan was born near the shores of Sydney Harbour, Australia, in 1940 and grew up learning to swim, fish and sail on his favourite waterway.

 Educated at The Armidale School in Northern NSW, Ian became a builder in the construction industry, specialising in historic restorations.

 Throughout his life, Ian has also been a passionate yachtsman, sailing competitively for more than 40 years.